alxdavids/draft-privacy-pass/draft-privacy-pass.md

 reauthentication.
 The protocol uses a cryptographic primitive known as a verifiable oblivious pseudorandom function (VOPRF) for implementing the authentication mechanism.
-In particular, the VOPRF is constructed in prime-order groups that allow it to be implemented using elliptic curve cryptography
+In particular, the VOPRF is constructed in prime-order groups.
+In particular, this allows it to be implemented using elliptic curves
 {{OPRF}}.

 In this document, we will give a formal specification of the Privacy Pass protocol in the internet setting.
-In particular, we will specify how communication is achieved over HTTP, comparisons with different functionality and efficiency configurations, as well as strategies for performing secure key rotation.
+In particular, we will specify how communication is achieved over HTTP, comparisons with different functionality and efficiency configurations, and how the OPRF protocol should be integrated into the wider Privacy Pass protocol workflow.

 ## Terminology

 The following terms are used throughout this document.

 - PRF: Pseudorandom function
-- VOPRF: Verifiable oblivious PRF
+- VOPRF: Verifiable oblivious PRF {{OPRF}}
 - Server: A service that provides access to a certain resource (sometimes denoted S)
 - Client: An entity that seeks to authenticate to a server (sometimes denoted C)

+## Preliminaries

+Throughout this draft, let D be some object corresponding to an opaque data type (such as a group element).
+We write []byte(D) to denote the encoding of this data type as raw bytes.
+For two objects x and y, we denote the concatenation of the bytes of these objects by ([]byte(x) .. []byte(y)).
+We assume that all bytes are first base64-encoded before they are sent as part of a protocol message.

 ## Layout

-- {{utils}}: Details a list of utility objects and functions that are used in the generic protocol formulation.
 - {{overview}}: A generic overview of the Privacy Pass protocol based on VOPRFs.
 - {{crypto}}: Specific cryptographic instantiations of the Privacy Pass protocol.